pymupdf/PyMuPDF-Utilities/examples/image-maintenance.md

 ## Caveats and Limitations
 Although many images can be handled with this script, there are situations that do not work or need extra handling:

 * In PDF, images may be referenced by a page directly (which we do handle), or indirectly via referencing a so-called **Form XObject**, which itself may contain images.
-The latter case is **not supported**.
+The latter case is **not supported** and not included in the image list.
 * Only images named in a page's `/Resources` object are supported - **no embedded images**, **no PDF drawings**.
 * The position of an image is determined by usually one PDF matrix command, which looks like `a b c d e f cm`.
 Letters **a** through **f** correspond to the same-named parameters of `fitz.Matrix`.
 But PDFs are a complex concept, and there is a plethora of different ways to achieve the same thing: occasionally multiple matrices may have been used, or the page is subject to some coordinate system change.